-While recent months have seen some of the largest High Street retailers report a fall in profits and online competitors such as Amazon, ASOS and Boohoo continuing to go from strength to strength, those that have embraced the digital change have shown that a middle ground between the High Street and online is possible.
+While the last year has seen some of the largest High Street retailers report a fall in profits and online competitors such as Amazon, ASOS and Boohoo continuing to go from strength to strength, those that have embraced the digital change have shown that a middle ground between the High Street and online is possible.

-Indeed this month JD Sports reported record profits with revenue increasing 31% to £2.3 billion and pre-tax profits up 81% to £238 million in the year to 28 January.
+Indeed this time last year JD Sports reported record profits with revenue increasing 31% to £2.3 billion and pre-tax profits up 81% to £238 million in the year to 28 January.
 Like-for-like sales also grew by 10% in the period, despite economic uncertainties regarding Brexit and rising inflation.

 HMV, despite entering administration in January 2013 and ultimately rescued by Hilco, last November overtook Amazon to become the UK’s largest music retailer.
 HMV has also been boosted by investment in its ecommerce.
 Its online business relaunched in June 2015 and between 24 October 2016 and 28 February 2017, increased the number of transactions on HMV.com by 67% as overall revenues rose 76%.
 Basket size was also up by 69%.

 Online obviously allows a retailer to reach an increased customer base with less overheads and offers the potential for increased profitability.
 However this also presents a challenge to not come at the cost of its High Street performance.
-Indeed the largest retailer in the world, Amazon, owns no stores nor has any High Street presence (yet!) however its Chief Executive, Jeffery P. Bezos, has spoken openly about doing “something uniquely Amazon” and “if we can find that idea, and we haven’t found it yet, but if we can find that idea, we would love to open physical stores.”
+Indeed the largest retailer in the world, Amazon, has begun to invest physical shopfronts, having opened a number of high street book and grocery stores in the United States.
+Global rollout is in planning stages.

 Meanwhile Randy Burt, Partner in the food and beverage practice of A. T. Kearney, cautioned that other online retailers with physical stores, for example Bonobos, were now “recognizing, for certain things you can’t digitize and replicate online all the experience one has in a store.
 The ability to create experiences is going to be critical for them to continue to get share.”